Shanghai American School: Activities

 SAS is a founding member of Asia Pacific Activities Conference (APAC), which comprises some of the largest international schools in Asia.
 Through APAC, SAS students participate in a variety of intramural recreations, including badminton, volleyball, band, choir, and theater.
 The school also co-founded the China Cup and Tri-Cities competitions.
-SAS students also participate in the China International Schools Sports Association (CISSA) League.
+SAS students also compete in the China International Schools Sports Association (CISSA) League and the Association of China and Mongolia International Schools (ACAMIS).

 History

-Early Decades
+Early decades

-SAS opened on September 17, 1912, with 38 students and a two-building campus in Shanghai's Hongkou neighborhood, north of the Bund.
-The school was originally intended to serve "the children of American missionaries and other European residents in the East" but quickly established a reputation for academic excellence, and within a decade, the campus had grown to include twelve buildings on or near North Sichuan Road.
-With the support of the American business community in Shanghai and abroad, SAS broke ground on a purpose-built campus located amid farmland on the western edge of "Frenchtown" (today's former French Concession).
+SAS opened on September 17, 1912, with 38 students and a two-building campus in Shanghai's Hongkou District, north of the Bund.
+The school was founded to serve "the children of American missionaries and other European residents in the East."
+Within a decade, the campus had grown to include twelve buildings on or near North Sichuan Road.
+With the support of the Shanghai-based and overseas American businesses, especially Standard Oil Company, SAS broke ground on a purpose-built campus located amid farmland on the western edge of "Frenchtown" (today's former French Concession).

-In 1923, SAS moved to a new campus located on Avenue Petain (now Hengshan Road), whose administration building was modeled after Philadelphia's Independence Hall.
-(It can still be seen along Hengshan Road; the Girl's Dormitory and Water Tower also remain but are not visible from the road.)

-Over the next two decades, SAS's fortunes echoed those of its host city of Shanghai – from the prosperous days of the mid-‘20s and ‘30s to the challenging times of war in 1927, 1932, and 1937.
+In 1923, SAS moved to a new campus located on Avenue Petain (now Hengshan Road), whose administration building was modeled after Philadelphia's Independence Hall surrounded by a campus that included a lake and quadrangle reminiscent of historic American colleges.
+(Parts of the campus remains along Hengshan Road including the Administration Building, headmaster's home, Girl's Dormitory, and Water Tower.)
+Over the next two decades, SAS's fortunes echoed those of Shanghai.
+SAS enrollment increased until Japanese invaders occupied Shanghai and interned many foreigners, including SAS students and teachers during the Second Sino-Japanese War when the SAS board suspended operations.

-In 1941, faced with a declining foreign population and with a world war growing in scope, the SAS Board of Managers made the decision to close the school.

 Bootleg SAS

-Upon hearing of the Board’s decision, a SAS teacher named Frank "Unk" Cheney declared the school must go on.
-He gathered the remaining faculty, staff, and equipment and continued SAS under a series of different names.
-He called them "Bootleg SAS."
+During the suspension, SAS teacher Frank "Unk" Cheney determined school must continue.
+He gathered the remaining faculty, staff, and equipment and continued SAS under a series of different names calling them "Bootleg SAS."

-Bootleg SAS operated out of the SAS campus on Hengshan Road, as well as in the Community Church across the street (still an active church at 53 Hengshan Road).
+Bootleg SAS operated out of the SAS campus on Hengshan Road, as well as in the International Community Church across the street.
 In 1943, Cheney and most of the SAS population were forced into Chapei Civilian Assembly Camp, a Japanese-run internment camp.
 Still not content to see the school cease operations, Cheney packed thousands of books and brought them to an internment camp so the school could go on.
 Housed in an open-air shed with rudimentary supplies, the newest iteration of Bootleg SAS nevertheless opened with 222 students.
 At the end of World War II, the SAS Board of Managers vowed to re-open SAS in the fall of 1946.
 Unwilling to wait an additional year, Cheney opened yet another Bootleg SAS in the fall of 1945 to serve students until SAS could officially open the following fall.